Basic Pistol I

 Taught by: Karl Rehn, Penny Riggs, or other staff NRA certified instructor

-Facility: A-Zone range
+Facility: A-Zone Range

 Additional information: Staff instructors are also available to teach this course privately to adults and juniors.
 Juniors must have a responsible parent or guardian present at all times during the course, and parents/guardians who have not had previous formal firearms training (military, police, NRA, etc.) are required to take the course along with their junior(s).
 We can teach this course at almost any public or private range in a single block or in segments.
 Costs, times and locations for private instruction will vary based on location, schedule, number of students and instructor availability.